TradeIdeasPhilip/jpeg/README.md

   - I will focus on a black and white image for now.
 - Split the color plane into 8x8 squares.
   - There's nothing specials about that size or shape.
-  - I plan to touch on some alternatives.
+  - I am currently investigating some alternatives.
-  - If the image size isn't an exact multiple of 8, throw away some data for now.
 - Apply a transformation to the each square.
   - JPEG uses a discrete cosine transform.
   - This is where I'm _seriously_ deviating from the JPEG algorithm.